ed85/DisplayScreenshot/README.md

 # Screenshot CLASS

-To test this code you must create "img" folder with file "flysea-com.jpg" for background.
+To test this code, you need to create the "img" folder with the "flysea-com.jpg" file as background.
-Beside "screenshot" class, you can Download the "img" file to see proper image in JFrame.
+Besides the "screenshot" class, you can download the "img" file to see the correct image in the JFrame.

-It is actually not important whether you Download the File in included or create a yours, important is to place the folder in Relative path.
+It doesn't really matter if you download the file or create your own, what matters is that you place the folder in the relative path.